Skip to content

 Driving Application-Level Reactivity Directly

 Live Views are designed to directly drive application-level reactivity.
-They come from the database layer as reactive state that are themselves observable.

 That removes an entire layer of work: